 The tool header is a horizontal container at the top of the app.
 It takes the full width of the screen, floats above the content, and does not scroll.
-It acts as a container for global elements such as an app menu strip, name and branding of the app, and utility functions.
-The main container may hold further containers that have their own overflow mechanisms, such as a menu container that reacts responsively to the viewport width.
+It acts as a container for global elements such as an app menu strip, a horizontal navigation, name and branding of the app, and utility functions.
+The main container may hold further containers that have their own overflow mechanisms, such as a menu container or horizontal navigation that reacts responsively to the viewport width.

 Use the tool header if:

 - Your app’s target group is somewhat or purely technical in nature, and the app’s main use cases are in development, administration, or configuration.

 - The app uses other technical components, such as side navigation or one of the more technical layouts.

 - The app uses a horizontal navigation.

 - The app is launched without the SAP Fiori launchpad.

 Do not use the tool header if:

 - Your scenarios are not in the tooling or administration space.